indrabasak/indrabasak.github.io/_posts/2025-02-25-portait-of-a-toy-designer.md

 When Anne returned to the United States, toy makers and buyers became more interested in American-made toys.
 As the war loomed, people in America started to avoid toys made in Germany, Italy, and Japan.
 In 1940, Anne filed several patents for her wooden toys.
-It is said that two large toy companies manufactured her toys, but she did her own marketing from her base in New York City.
+Curiously, all her patents were filed under the name Anne Farrell Herlihy.
+It is reported that two large toy companies manufactured her toys, but she did her own marketing from her base in New York City.

 {% include carousel.html name="chicken-pull-toy" data=site.data.anne-farrell.chicken-pull-toy %}